jbmulligan/tellab_docs/README.md

 # tellab_docs
 Documentation for legacy TELLab and TELLab2 systems

-This repo is also being used to test maintainer control of commits before making tellab2 public.

-This line was added by jbmulligan on the master branch

-This line was added by chefmulligan on the master branch
+This repo is not being used now, but the contents should be examined and possibly integrated with the official TELLab documentation before deleting this repo.